Cohort 3 began in Fall 2016

 Timothy Crownshaw (McGill)

-Tim is a PhD student in the department of Natural Resource Sciences at McGill.
+Tim is a PhD candidate in the department of Natural Resource Sciences at McGill.
 Prior to this he worked in the electricity industry as an operations analyst at Transpower, the national transmission system operator in New Zealand.
 He has collaborated in a variety of research projects related to renewable energy and emerging technologies, including distribution network impacts of solar PV and the integration of distributed generation into power system operations.
 Tim holds a Master of Energy degree and a Graduate Diploma in Engineering from the University of Auckland, and a Bachelor of Science in physics and mathematics from the University of Otago.
 His primary research interests involve non-renewable energy dependency in industrial societies, global transition pathways from non-renewable to renewable energy resources, and quantitative modelling approaches including system dynamics and stochastic optimization.

-Keywords: energy transition, degrowth, systems modelling, energy return on energy invested (EROEI), societal metabolism
+Keywords: energy transition, degrowth, systems modelling, energy return on energy invested (EROEI), societal metabolism.

 Alice Damiano (McGill)

 Alice is a PhD candidate in Renewable Resources at McGill University.
 She has a Bachelor’s Degree in Statistics and a Master’s Degree in International Development, Cooperation and Environmental Studies, major in Environmental Economics and Policies, both from the University of Turin, Italy.
 She worked as consultant in the data warehouse field for four years, during and after her Master’s studies.
-Alice is interested in interdisciplinary research, and in her PhD she is working on the idea of learning from the Indigenous peoples — with respectful recognition and not unfair appropriation — how to establish a better relationship with the environment, especially in a context of natural and environmental disasters.
+Alice is interested in interdisciplinary research, and in her PhD she is working on the idea of learning from the Indigenous peoples — with respectful recognition and not unfair appropriation — how to establish a better relationship with the environment, especially in the context of natural and environmental disasters.
 She is passionate about climate change, natural catastrophes and the idea of going beyond the concept of homo oeconomicus through both Behavioural and Ecological Economics.
-Beside being an E4A fellow, Alice is a blogger for GradLife McGill.
+Besides being an E4A fellow, Alice is a blogger for GradLife McGill.
 Her GradLife blog posts are available here.